Page Last Updated: January 12, 2017

 Do you offer shipping?

 Sorry, we do not offer any sort of shipping at this time.
 It's recommended that you personally pick up your goat at our farm in Wapato, WA 98951.
 Occasionally, we offer ground hauling around Washington state, but trips and dates vary depending on the situation.
 If we are making a trip somewhere and can haul, we will usually advertise on our sale page.
 We do warn if you are unable to pick up your goat and need to hire someone.
 Make sure to hire a professional, reputable, licensed and insured hauler.
 There are many people who have had problems with unprofessional ground haulers, us included, so be smart and cautious when hiring someone.
 We had an awful experience with one hauler which included our goat getting in a very bad car wreck on the way here.
-From now on, we do not ever ground ship our goats.
+From now on, we pick up any purchased animals ourselves.

 What do you feed your goats?